-25.3 Payment for work on a public holiday-full-time and part-time employees
+18.3 Payment for work on a public holiday-full-time and part-time employees performed in accordance with the designated method of payment specified in clause 11.

-- (a) For all time worked by a full-time or part-time employee on a public holiday, payment must be made at the following rates: - on Good Friday and the Christmas Day holiday-30% of the applicable minimum weekly rate specified in clause 16.1(a) plus payment for the work performed in accordance with the designated method of payment specified in clause 16-Minimum rates. - (ii) on any other holiday-20% of the applicable minimum weekly rate specified in clause 16.1(a), plus payment for the work performed in accordance with the designated method of payment specified in clause 16-Minimum rates. - (b) An employee must be paid for a minimum of 4 hours' work.
+For all time worked by a full-time or part-time employee on a public holiday, payment must be made at the following rates:

+(a) on Good Friday and the Christmas Day holiday-30% of the applicable minimum weekly rate specified in clause 11.1(a) plus payment for the work

+(b) on any other holiday-20% of the applicable minimum weekly rate specified in clause 11.1(a), plus payment for the work performed in accordance with the designated method of payment specified in clause 11.

+An employee must be paid for a minimum of four hours' work.

-25.4 Payment for work on a public holiday-casual employees
+18.4 Payment for work on a public holiday-casual employees